 Travellers with disabilities

 Iceland is fairly well prepared for disabled travellers.
-Several hotels in Reykjavík and Akureyri have rooms specially designed for disabled guests, larger department stores are generally accessible to wheelchair users, while transport – including coastal ferries, airlines and a few public tour buses – can make provisions for wheelchair users if notified in advance.
+New hotels are required by law to make a percentage of their rooms accessible, while transport – including coastal ferries, airlines and a few public tour buses – can make provisions for wheelchair users if notified in advance.